teaching-data-science/intro2ml/chapters/chapter07.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter07-06-tuning-nestedresampling"> Just like we can generalize holdout splitting to resampling to get more reliable estimates of the predictive performance, we can generalize the training/validation/test approach to "nested resampling."
-In this chapter, you will learn why and how nested resampling is done.
-As a practical task, you will define the search space for parameter tuning and will conduct tuning for a specific learner.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter07-06-tuning-nestedresampling">  In this Section, we will explain why and how nested resampling is done.</a>
   </p>
 </section>